hedyhli/dotfiles/README.md

 WSL 2 would probably be a similar experience to any of those corresponding linux distros.

+Note that WSL support of clipboard pastes is deprecated on NVIM as of 2023-06-30.

 Repository: [SourceHut](https://sr.ht/~hedy/dotfiles)

 Mirrors: [tildegit (gitea)](https://tildegit.org/hedy/dotfiles) |